godatadriven-dockerhub/python-onbuild/README.md

 COPY /app /app
 ```

-## Debian packages
+### Debian packages

-On top of Python dependencies, you might have a requirement to install additional Debian packges in your Docker container.
+On top of Python dependencies, you might have a requirement to install additional Debian packages in your Docker container.
 You can do this by placing a `packages.txt` file in the root of your project.
 If this file is present, we will use apt to install them.

+## Arbitrary bash commands

+Finally, by placing a `build.sh` file in the root of your project, you can run artibraty bash commands during the build process of your
+Docker container.

-### Examples
+# Examples
-Go to the example-usage folder to find an example of both containers
+Go to the example-usage folder to find an example of both containers, and the optional features.